1 What is Money?

 By contrast, when money takes part in an exchange, it acts as a medium or intermediary to facilitate the exchange.
 Money, in many instances, acts as an instrumental good.
 That means it acts as an instrument to procure the real goods that we desire and that make a real difference to our lives.
 I can enjoy a $20 steak (a real good), but I can’t enjoy a $20 bill (an instrumental good) except for the benefit I can derive from it, such as by buying steaks.

 But the distinction between real goods and instrumental goods is not hard and fast.
 Take cigarettes.
-In prisoner-of-war camps in WWII, cigarettes were used as money to purchase other items (bread, jam, butter).
+In prisoner-of-war camps in WW2, cigarettes were used as money to purchase other items (bread, jam, butter).
 Used in this way, as a medium of exchange, the cigarettes served as instrumental goods.
 But a prisoner might also simply have wanted to enjoy a good smoke, In that case, the cigarette became a real good.

 Gold and silver, which have an illustrious history serving as money, share this same duality of being both real and instrumental goods.
 Thus gold and silver coins, in their capacity as money, constitute instrumental goods.
 But as, say, metals that can be made into jewelry, gold and silver constitute real goods.

 Although defining money as a medium of exchange gets at the heart of what money is, this definition raises a prior question: How does something get to be a medium of exchange in the first place?
 This is not so much a question of how money is created, but what motivates people to use a thing as money.
 Cigarettes, for instance, were money in WW2 POW camps.
 But how did that happen?
 Presumably, the prisoners could have used other things as media of exchange, such as razor blades.
 The WW2 US Medical Research Centre provides an enlightening look at what was in WW2 American prisoner-of-war relief packages, and thus what prisoners had to trade and what might count as money in the camps.